 If you have early signs of gum disease, known as gingivitis, she may recommend more frequent dental cleanings to restore your gums to optimal health.
-If more intensive treatment is needed, Dr. Marckese may recommend a deep teeth cleaning known as scaling and root planning.
+If more intensive treatment is needed, our dentist in Indianapolis, IN may recommend a deep teeth cleaning known as scaling and root planning.
 During this procedure, the dentist or hygienist will remove plaque and tartar from the deep pockets of the gum.

 Patients who have advanced signs of gum disease may require more intense treatment or surgery.
 In these cases, Dr. Marckese may help coordinate treatment with a local periodontist.

 Periodontal Dentistry FAQs

 No, scaling and root planning may sound like a surgical process, but is not any more painful than a routine tooth cleaning.
 Consider scaling and root planning as a deep cleaning massage for your gums.
 This process will remove bacteria from deep within your gums to promote healthy gum growth.
 You will leave the dentist office with a refreshed mouth.

 You can certainly stave off gum disease if you notice the early signs, and take action immediately.
 Rinse your mouth often with hydrogen peroxide and mouthwash to prevent bleeding gums from turning into gingivitis.
 If you have gingivitis or are in the advanced stages of gum disease, visiting the dentist is your best option for treatment.

 Studies have shown that gum disease can lead to oral cancer if left untreated for a long period of time.
 This is not common, but chance increase if you also smoke tobacco.
 Periodontitis causes your gums to weaken and can let harmful bacteria easily enter your system, causing infections and may lead to oral cancer.